Competitive rates

 These accolades highlight our firm's strong reputation, deep legal expertise, and consistent results in representing clients across complex contested wills and estate litigation matters.

-Often, will disputes arise during a difficult, uncertain period when families are grieving and attempting to decide how to move forward.
-You could be doubtful that the will is fair or valid or that it matches the true wishes of the deceased.
-At Armstrong Legal, we support clients through these sensitive matters with clear advice, care and practical guidance.
-We're a national law firm with more than 30 years of experience, and we have helped Australians with serious legal matters across several areas, including family law.
-For contested wills, we help clients understand their legal rights, obligations and what to do next with calm, professional support.
-Our lawyers specialise in contested wills, working only in this area of law to provide dedicated support during complex estate disputes.
-By communicating openly and honestly, we ensure clients feel heard and kept informed from the outset.
-We put your interests first and provide clear guidance so you can make confident decisions, which is helpful when you're researching "How Long Can It Take To Contest A Will" or "Do You Contest A Will Before Or After Probate".
-One of Australia's most trusted legal directories, Doyle's Guide, has even recognised our Contested Wills & Estates team and acknowledged us as a Recommended Wills & Estates Litigation Law Firm from 2021 to 2025.
+Will disputes frequently happen during the emotional and uncertain time when grieving families are trying to work out how they should proceed.
+You might be uncertain if a will is fair, valid or truly reflects the deceased person's wishes.
+At Armstrong Legal, we assist clients in managing sensitive matters with clear advice, compassion and practical guidance.
+We're a national law firm with more than 30 years of experience, and we have helped Australians with serious legal matters across several areas, including contested wills, criminal law, family law, corporate crime and traffic law.
+In matters of contested wills, our lawyers help clients understand their rights, responsibilities and next steps with professionalism and empathy.
+Our lawyers focus exclusively on contested wills so that they can deliver intensive support through difficult estate disputes.
+With open and honest communication, we ensure that clients are listened to and informed from the beginning.
+We put your interests first and provide clear guidance so that you can make confident decisions, which is helpful when you're researching "how long can it take to contest a will" or "how can a will be contested".
+Our Contested Wills & Estates team has even been recognised by Doyle's Guide, one of Australia's most trusted legal directories, which acknowledged us as a Recommended Wills & Estates Litigation Law Firm every year from 2021 to 2025.

 At Armstrong Legal, we help clients resolve will disputes by providing clear, practical advice on contesting, challenging and defending a will.
 Our contested wills lawyers will explain your rights, assess your options and help you understand the likely path forward, acting promptly to safeguard your position before deadlines may pass.
-If you find that you've been left out of a will or believe the estate did not make adequate provision for you, we can advise you on contesting it.
-If you believe a will may be invalid, we can advise you on challenging a will where concerns involve capacity, undue influence, fraud or how someone prepared the will.
-If you are an executor or administrator, we can provide legal guidance on defending a will against claims relating to validity, family provision or estate administration.
-We can assist with other estate disputes as well, and this includes disagreements over executor removal, estate administration and statutory will concerns.
-Recognising that laws vary by state, we provide legal advice in New South Wales, the Australian Capital Territory, Victoria, Queensland, Tasmania and South Australia.
-Our national team includes lawyers across Australia who speak languages other than English, so you can turn to us, no matter if you've been looking up "How Long Can It Take To Contest A Will", "How Can A Will Be Challenged" or "How Do Lawyers Negotiate A Will Inheritance Dispute".
+If you are left out of a will or believe that the estate has not made proper provision for you, we can advise you on contesting it.
+If you believe a will may be invalid, we can advise you on challenging a will where concerns involve testamentary capacity, undue influence, fraud or any other concerns that you or someone else may have about the validity of the will.
+If you are an executor or administrator, we can provide legal guidance on defending a will against claims relating to validity or family provision.
+We also assist with other estate disputes, including disagreements about estate administration, executor removal, statutory will issues and other equitable claims such as promissory estoppel.
+As laws vary across states, we offer legal advice in New South Wales, the Australian Capital Territory, Victoria, Queensland, Western Australia, the Northern Territory, Tasmania and South Australia.
+Our national team includes lawyers across Australia who speak languages other than English, so you can turn to us, no matter if you've been looking up "how long can it take to contest a will", "excluded from will VIC" or "how can a will be challenged".

 Disclaimer: No win no fee eligibility is assessed on a case by case basis